 However, the idea that I had no heritage would still resurface occasionally and weigh on my little adolescent heart.
 It wasn’t until I was 15 and learned to quilt that I began learning about something that was truly American and also truly wonderful!
-Yes, yes, we here in the US weren’t the first ones to make quilts, BUT we were the first ones to popularize and possibly make patchwork quilts, and that’s quite the historical achievement in my opinion.
+Yes, yes, we here in the US weren’t the first ones to make quilts, BUT we did play a major role in popularizing patchwork quilts, and that’s quite the historical achievement in my opinion.

 The above quilt is a free pattern found here!

 Let’s define a patchwork quilt – quilt tops that are composed of separate blocks or elements sewn together.
 Originally, these pieces started simply and were the result of a functional approach to saving old scraps of discarded fabric.
 The evolution of the patchwork quilt began with the first settlers and continued to grow as colonization expanded in the 1800s.
 Quiltmakers broadened their designs from simple scraps to geometric patterns created through a series of blocks, giving this new type of quilt a distinctly American expression.

 In the 100 years between 1750 and 1850 thousands of quilts were pieced, patched and sewn together.
 Thankfully for us, some of those quilts are still preserved today.
 These early quilts provide a glimpse into the history of quilting as well as a story of what life was like during the inception of the United States.
 The American Quilt: A History of Cloth and Comfort from 1750-1950 by Roderick Kiracofe and Mary Elizabeth Johnson is a great reference.